Spiritreader/Avior/README.md

 * HandbrakeCLI (HB Version 1.0 and higher)
 * DVB Media Server (any version) with logfiles ticked
 * Most recent dotNET framework for your operating system
+* ffmpeg.exe (most recent version) dropped into the same directory as VDRAvior.jar
 * Optional: MongoDB for storing jobs in a database

 Setup